Smelly paints and unpleasant odor, after you have just painted your home can be notorious.

 But many times, there can be more to it.

 And this is when people complain about their paints smelling like cat pee, rotten eggs, ammonia, or dirty feet.

 The growth of bacteria in an old paint bucket is one of the most obvious reasons why paints can smell like bad eggs, pet urine, or ammonia.

 This smell can be as strong as hydrogen sulfide, which usually comes from sewage.

-And the worst thing is prolonged exposure to such a bad smell can cause issues like headaches, fatigue, and dizziness.
+And the worst thing is that prolonged exposure to such a bad smell can cause issues like headaches, fatigue, and dizziness.

-Experts across the paint industry believe that bacteria can grow over time in an old paint bucket and can release hydrogen sulfide gas if not stored properly.
+Experts across the paint industry believe bacteria can grow over time in an old paint bucket and release hydrogen sulfide gas if not stored properly.